terraform-aviatrix-modules/terraform-aviatrix-azure-transit/README.md

 key | value
 :--- | :---
-region | Azure region to deploy the transit VNET in azure_account_name | The Azure accountname on the Aviatrix controller, under which the controller will deploy this VNET cidr | The IP CIDR wo be used to create the VNET.
+region | Azure region to deploy the transit VNET in account | The Azure accountname on the Aviatrix controller, under which the controller will deploy this VNET cidr | The IP CIDR wo be used to create the VNET.

 The following variables are optional: